Can I be straight up with you?

 Depending on the skill level that your website developer has, and what you want, a basic website can be static or dynamic; which means you can interact with users via a portal.
 You should be ready to spend between $1,000 – $3,000.

-When we design basic websites for our clients, we make sure they’re 100% responsive, custom designed, and are optimized for search engines—which is popularly referred to as search engine optimized (SEO).
+When we design basic websites for our clients, we make sure they’re 100% responsive, custom designed, and optimized for search engines—which is popularly referred to as search engine optimized (SEO).

 It may not be so when you allow other website developers to handle your project.
 As much as possible, tell them what you want, and agree beforehand on the terms of the project before they ever begin.

-Advanced websites are ideal for medium-sized businesses, established businesses, corporate entities, NGOs, educational bodies, government parastatals, among others.
+Advanced websites are ideal for medium-sized businesses, established businesses, corporate entities, NGOs, educational bodies, and government parastatals, among others.

 The size of advanced websites is the key when we’re discussing pricing because these websites can have anywhere between 20 – 100 dynamic pages.
 Since these companies are established already, it means that people will naturally search for their websites in Google, type the URL directly into the browser, and follow the brand.